felicity-borg/AI-PredictiveMaintenance/docs/README.md

 The machines are equipped with sensors that transmit telemetry to the cloud in real time.
 Maintenance logs are also available and, among other things, contain records of failure events indicating exact points in time when a machine had a critical failure of a particular type.

-The objective of Predictive Maintenance is predicting failures far enough ahead of time to allow less costly mitigation, while also avoiding replacing healthy components (preventive maintenance).
+The objective of Predictive Maintenance is to enable businesses to practice *predicitve maintenance*—i.e. enable busiensses to predict failures far a period of time before it happens so they can be replaced.
+This will reduce costs incurred by replacing equipment too early as well as costs incurred from unscheduled maintenance and labour costs.

 # Data acquisition